Hunting Knives

 For field dressing big game I prefer a sheath knife with a strong, rather narrow, 3.5" to 4" blade with a gentle curve toward the tip.
 Regardless of how impressive they may look, knives with long, wide blades (Bowie knives, for instance) are clumsy tools for field dressing game.

 A good hunting knife must be made from high quality steel.
-Carbon and stainless steels are both acceptable if properly alloyed.
+Carbon and stainless steels are both acceptable if properly alloyed and heat treated.
 The blade should be tough and hold an edge, but not so hard that it becomes brittle.
-It should have a full length tang that extends through the handle for maximum strength.
+A knife blade made by a member of the American Bladesmith Society, for example, must pass a test that requires it be bent 90-degrees without snapping.
+(Of course, this ruins the blade, so don't try it!)
+A fixed blade hunting knife should have a full length tang that extends through the handle for maximum strength.
+The best knife blades seem to be made in first world countries, including Western Europe, Japan, Australia, Canada and the United States.

-Buck, Randall, Gerber, Case, Western, Spyderco and other well-known manufacturers offer perfectly adequate hunting knives.
-For those who have the money and the inclination, I am convinced that no better knives are made anywhere in the world than here in the U.S. by members of the American Bladesmith Society.
-Hand forged blades from Master Bladesmiths like Wayne Goddard, Murray Carter, and the late W.F.
+Buck, Kershaw, Gerber, Case, Camillus, Spyderco and other well-known manufacturers offer good production hunting knives.
+For those who have the money, inclination and time (orders typically take over four years to fill), a Randall Made hunting knife, still hand made in Orlando, Florida, is hard to beat.
+(See photo at top of page.)
+I am convinced that no better knives are made anywhere in the world than here in the U.S. by members of the American Bladesmith Society.
+Hand forged blades from Master Bladesmiths like Wayne Goddard, Murray Carter and the late W.F.
 Moran are unbelievably sharp and tough.

-The Buck Woodsman (Model 102) is an example of a contemporary production knife of the basic type that I prefer for field dressing big game.
-It features a tough 4" hollow-ground blade, full length tang, and a comfortable handle with a small guard.
+The Buck Woodsman (Model 102) is an example of a contemporary production knife suitable for field dressing big game.
+It features a tough, 4" hollow-ground blade, full length tang and a comfortable handle with a small guard.

 Buck Woodsman